GetLightBite/StriveSDK_iOS/README.md

         videoDataOutput.alwaysDiscardsLateVideoFrames=true

         // =========
-        // add the next 2 lines at marker 2.b, near line 41
-        videoDataOutput.videoSettings = [kCVPixelBufferPixelFormatTypeKey as AnyHashable : Int(kCVPixelFormatType_32BGRA)] // !!! make sure to use 32BGRA for the pixel format
+        // add the next line at marker 2.b, near line 41 videoDataOutput.videoSettings = [kCVPixelBufferPixelFormatTypeKey as AnyHashable : Int(kCVPixelFormatType_32BGRA)] // !!! make sure to use 32BGRA for the pixel format
         // =========